dbj-systems/dbj--nanolib/docs/valstat_concept.md

 // ... and so on ...
 ```
 I any of the cases above, both value and status returned are expected and used. (`LOG` is probably some macro using the `syslog()` behind)
-## Concept Conclusion
+## Conclusion

 ISO C++ community, collective knowledge on the thorny subject of consistent error handling has recently provoked significant developments.

-As far as I know, all the similar solutions up till now are based on the "value OR error" concept,
+As far as I know, all the similar (usable right now) solutions, up till now, are based on the "value OR error" concept,
 most often implemented using the union type.
 Sometimes using the [discriminated union](https://pdfs.semanticscholar.org/0a8c/2e0f3a194b15970472dca07c37c2172b69fb.pdf) type, a.k.a variant.

 I might be so bold to claim they are mostly [over-engineered](https://wandbox.org/permlink/sJoeKHXSyCU5Avft).
-Requiring somewhat bolder faith in the concept and implementation quality.
+Requiring somewhat bolder faith in the concept and implementation.
 Thus raising the bar to adoption, even in the new code base.

-I might suggest please do 30 sec detour to the ["History" page](https://ned14.github.io/outcome/history/), on the "outcome" site.
+If I might suggest, please do 30 sec detour to the ["History" page](https://ned14.github.io/outcome/history/), on the "outcome" site.
 I think these experiences are very good reminder on what it takes to adopt new concept and its implementation.
 However critical and useful it might be.

 In that short text, outcome of the `outcome` V1, peer review, is the most telling part for me.
-The point 1 is: **Lightweight**.
+The point 1 says: **Lightweight**.

 In the plausible summary of the valstat concept implementation, I do hardly implement anything.
 I mostly use the types from the std:: lib.
 This is "Almost a Zero Effort" concept and implementation.
 It is more of an agreement to use it ubiquitously.

-In here it is easy to spot a fine balance between tradeoffs and comfort.
+In this paper, it is easy to spot a fine balance between tradeoffs and comfort.

 I do hope the `valstat` is branded as a "solution" for consistently, resiliently and simply, managing c++ function returns.
 I do hope it is recognized as simple enough to be used and resilient enough to be trusted.

+### Yet another C++ dialect?

+*"...future of C++ is simplification." -- Herb Sutter*

+`valstat` is returns production and handling concept.
+I would not call, for example "factories instead of constructors" a language dialect.
+That is just a design pattern.

+Consequently, `valstat` is an return handling concept.
+It requires return consuming algorithms.
+But that is a good thing.
+It mandates better return handling.
+Using `valstat` concept, you see what you get.

+I acknowledge standard C++ requires constructors, exceptions from constructors and has no ability to pass additional arguments to operators. `valstat` is not applicable in those circumstances.

+There is no new keyword, attribute or mechanism proposed.
+Just a simple template type alias, as a working core.
+That is hardly a "new dialect".

+Functions and authors can opt-in or opt-out of using the `valstat` concept.
+Thus `valstat` is not a breaking change.

+If anything, `valstat` is an immediate simplification.

 # Applicability
 ## C++23